mdtaarique/Accenture-Virtual-Internship/README.md

 A data analyst sits between the business and the data.

 What do we mean by that?
-The Business refers to the client and your internal team members who won't be involved in detailed data analysis.
-They rely on your analysis to make strategic business decisions.
-Importantly, not everyone will have a strong understanding of data.
-Your job is to communicate your data findings simply and clearly for everyone to understand.
-The Data refers to the relevant data sources that you will clean, process, and use to generate interesting insights for the business.

 - The Business refers to the client and your internal team members who won't be involved in detailed data analysis.
 - They rely on your analysis to make strategic business decisions.
 - Importantly, not everyone will have a strong understanding of data.
 Your job is to communicate your data findings simply and clearly for everyone to understand.